drcl-deploy/assets/readme.md

         * `<accelerometer name="torso_imu_acc" ... />`
         * `<gyro name="torso_imu_gyro" ... />`
     6. has the equality constraint `<weld name="world_root" active="true" ... />` , set to **true** by default.
+6. resuse or add `actuator parameters` by simply importing it in `actuator_params.py` and augment with `constants` you want.
+Do not make redundant copies inside this repo.